SvenMichaelKlose/tunix/README.md

 # G

-This is a tiny directory browser for the Commodore VIC-20 with Ultimem expansion.
+This is a GUI for the Commodore VIC-20 with Ultimem expansion.

 # Keys